Zeyna07/Zeyna07/README.md

 - 👋 Hi, I’m @Zeyna-Angela
-- 🌱 I’m currently learning JS, MySQL, SQL and PHP and open to collaborations
+- 🌱 Currently doing a Bsc in Computer science
 - 📫 How to reach me: zeynaangelasarr@gmail.com
+- 🦋 I'm open to internship and scholarship opportunities

 <!---
 Zeyna07/Zeyna07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.